‘Young And The Restless’ Spoilers: Chelsea Learns The Truth, Nick Gets A Shocker

 — KingMinos777 (@KingMinos777) March 31, 2017

 Chloe admires her wedding dress, noting that it is perfect.
-Overcome with emotion, Chelsea demands that Chloe tells her the truth about how she killed Adam.
+Overcome with emotion, Chelsea demands that Chloe tell her the truth about how she killed Adam.

 Young and the Restless spoilers tease that after pressing for answers, Chloe tells Chelsea the truth.
 Apparently, that is when she attacks her and someone will get hurt.